zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

     {{< figure src="/attachments/developerportal/portfolio-management/integrate-with-jira/jira-configuration-wizard-page-2.png" >}}

      * **Jira Environment URL**: This is the URL of your company’s environment within the Jira platform as provided by Jira.
-This URL usually looks like this: `https://my-company.atlassian.net`.
+This URL usually looks like this: `https://mycompany.atlassian.net`.
-     * **Account**: This is the login name of a user on the Jira platform with project administration rights.
+     * **Account**: This is the login name (the email address) of a user on the Jira platform with project access rights.
-     * **API Token**: This is a valid API token issued by the Jira platform and assigned to the above-mentioned admin user.
+     * **API Token**: This is a valid API token issued by the Jira platform and assigned to the above-mentioned account.
 For more information on how to get this API token, see [Manage API tokens for your Atlassian account](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/).

 5. Click **Next**.
 6. Select the Jira projects you want to link to your portfolio.
 You can link up to a maximum of 20 Jira projects per portfolio.